Indigenous Community Impact Award

 Nominate Someone

-Past Alumni Award of Excellence Recipients
+Past Indigenous Community Impact Award Recipients

-Alumni Award of Excellence 2022: Elizabeth Peterson
+Indigenous Community Impact Award 2022: Elizabeth Peterson

 Elizabeth Peterson, a Métis mental health professional, is making a difference in the lives of students, especially Indigenous students, at the Peace Wapiti Public School Division.
 She has made intentional efforts to bridge the Indigenous community with the broader community by enhancing connection and understanding.